How to: Set and Get Parameters for Command Objects

 Make sure the parameter's data type matches the expected return value.

 Update, Insert, and Delete SQL statements return an integer value indicating the number of records affected by the statement.
 You can get this value as the return value of the ExecuteNonQuery method.
-For more information, see Modifying Data with Stored Procedures.
+For more information, see Specifying Parameters and Return Values.

 The following example shows how to get the return value of a stored procedure called CountAuthors.
 In this case, it is assumed that the first parameter in the command's parameters collection is named "retvalue" and that is configured with a direction of ReturnValue.